aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 You can load Word documents encrypted with a password.
 To do this, use a special constructor overload, which accepts a [LoadOptions](https://apireference.aspose.com/words/net/aspose.words.loading/loadoptions) object.
 This object contains the [Password](https://apireference.aspose.com/words/net/aspose.words.loading/loadoptions/properties/password) property, which specifies the password string.

-The following code example shows how to load a document encrypted with a password:
+The following code example demonstrates how to load a document encrypted with a password:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-OpenEncryptedDocument-OpenEncryptedDocument.cs" >}}